-Dr. Clarence Jones, a lifelong advocate for social justice who was the former personal counsel, advisor, draft speech writer and close friend of Martin Luther King Jr, will be honored by the National Education Association as one of 11 recipients of its highest and most prestigious award, the NEA Human and Civil Rights (HCR) Awards.
+Dr. Clarence Jones, a lifelong advocate for social justice who was the former personal counsel, advisor, draft speech writer and close friend of Martin Luther King Jr, was honored by the National Education Association as one of 11 recipients of its highest and most prestigious award, the NEA Human and Civil Rights (HCR) Awards.

 Dr. Jones was nominated for this award by NJEA.
 Originally from Palmyra, NJ, he was the valedictorian of his class at Palmyra High School.